PrairieLearn/PrairieLearn/workspaces/README.md

 ## PrairieLearn workspace images

-Within this directory are a set of docker containers that are intended to be run inside of workspaces.
+Within this directory are a set of Docker images that are intended to be run inside of workspaces.
-These docker containers may be modified as needed on a per-course basis.
+These Docker images may be modified as needed on a per-course basis.

 #### Maintained images